nwchemgit/nwchem-wiki/Compiling-NWChem.md

 Notes:

+  - When building from a release archive starting with release 7.2.0 the `make 64_to_32` step is not needed and will just print the message `make: '64_to_32' is up to date.`
   - GotoBLAS2 (or OpenBLAS) can be installed with 64bit integers.
 This is accomplished by compiling the GotoBLAS2 library after having edited the GotoBLAS2 Makefile.rule file and un-commenting the line